quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Operating-Systems_-Three-Easy-Pieces/ostep_part04_9._Lottery_Sche.md

 4. If a node is red, both its children are black.
 5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

-This balance ensures that operations such as insertion and lookup remain efficient with a time complexity of \(O(\log n)\).
+This balance ensures that operations such as insertion and lookup remain efficient with a time complexity of $O(\log n)$.

 ```java
 public class RBNode {